 3. An Unusual Period: By the time you skip a period, you can pee on a stick and see if two lines appear instead of one but a lot of women don’t know they’re pregnant at first because they don’t miss a period.
 Abnormal spotting or a lighter-than-usual flow may be the giveaway.
 Sometimes an unusually heavy period can also be one of the signs of pregnancy.

 5. An Urgent Need to Pee: For many women waking up five times a night to pee and running to the bathroom every half an hour (to find, somewhat surprisingly, that not much comes out) are the first things you notice after conception.
 The growing embryo puts pressure on your bladder, even in the first days of pregnancy, and it can take awhile for your body to adjust.
+Needing to pee all the time is one of the telltale signs of pregnancy.
 Expect to be making bathroom runs for nine long months.
 If you are pregnant you’ll need to stay hydrated.
 And that growing baby will be sending you to the ladies’ room often.